polystat/awesome-bugs/README.md

 Temporarily (until we have powerful enough Java/C++/Python to EO translators) we keep EO code snippets in the YAML files too.
-The names of `.eo` files must match the names of their `.java` counterparts.

 Both `bad` and `good` sections are mandatory.
 Intuitively, the `bad` section contains a program with a bug, while the `good` one has a similar program